linuxentourage/linuxentourage/README.md

 I would love to test out Quasar, but I don't have a free computer that isn't monitored.

 Thanks for reading my README.md, have a good one.

+also sorry that it looks bad i dont know how to list shit yet